 You may be less relaxed with your doctor than at home.
-This is what we call the white coat effect.
+This is what we call "the white coat effect".
 When you are nervous, blood pressure increases.
-A systolic pressure difference up to -15 mmHg is normal in a relaxing environment.
+A systolic pressure less than 15 mmHg is normal in a relaxing environment.

 *credit to Sylvain of iHealth Labs EU